 The University's scholarship program is composed of a variety of scholarships that are funded by tuition revenue, endowment earnings, and gifts.
 Additionally, many scholarships and grants are provided through the financial commitments of Bay Path University's alumni and friends.

-Merit Scholarships for First Years:
+Annual Scholarships for First Years:

 Transfer Achievement Award: $1,500 award to transfer students, intended for First Generation college students

 Community College Transfer Award: $1,000 award to transfer students from a Community College